Pixar

 Pixar (Note: The legal name of the company is the single word Pixar, with no indicator of corporate status in its name.
-This is legal in California.) (/ˈpɪksɑr/), doing business as Pixar Animation Studios, is an American animation studio based in Emeryville, California, known for its critically and commercially successful computer-animated feature films.
+This is legal in California.) (/ˈpɪksɑr/), doing business as Pixar Animation Studios, is an American animation studio based in Emeryville, California, known for its commercially successful computer-animated feature films.
 Pixar is a subsidiary of Walt Disney Studios, a division of the Disney Entertainment segment of the Walt Disney Company.
+It is one of Disney's three feature animation studios, alongside Walt Disney Animation Studios and 20th Century Animation.

-Pixar started in 1979 as part of the Lucasfilm computer division.
+The studio started in 1979 as part of the Lucasfilm computer division.
 It was known as the Graphics Group before its spin-off as a corporation in 1986, with funding from Apple co-founder Steve Jobs, who became its majority shareholder.
+The studio's mascot is Luxo Jr., a desk lamp from the studio's 1986 short film of the same name.
 Disney announced its acquisition of Pixar in January 2006, and completed it in May 2006.
-Pixar is best known for its feature films, technologically powered by RenderMan, the company's own implementation of the industry-standard RenderMan Interface Specification image-rendering API.
-The studio's mascot is Luxo Jr., a desk lamp from the studio's 1986 short film of the same name.
+Pixar is best known for its feature films, technologically powered by its RenderMan software.
+RenderMan began as Pixar's implementation of the industry-standard RenderMan Interface Specification (RISpec) image-rendering API, which came out in 1988; support for RISpec was dropped in 2016.
+RenderMan became fully path-traced and physically based (PBR).

-Pixar has produced 29 feature films, with its first film being Toy Story (1995), which is also the first fully computer-animated feature film, and its most recent film was Elio (2025).
-The studio also produced many short films.
-As of July 2023, its feature films have earned over $15 billion at the worldwide box office with an average gross of $589 million per film.
-Toy Story 3 (2010), Finding Dory (2016), Incredibles 2 (2018), Toy Story 4 (2019) and Inside Out 2 (2024) all grossed over $1 billion and are among the 50 highest-grossing films of all time.
+In addition to producing short films, Pixar has produced 31 feature films, beginning with Toy Story (1995), which is also the first fully computer-animated feature film; its most recent film is Toy Story 5 (2026).
+As of July 2023, its feature films have earned over $17 billion at the worldwide box office with an average gross of $589 million per film.
+Toy Story 3 (2010), Finding Dory (2016), Incredibles 2 (2018), Toy Story 4 (2019), Inside Out 2 (2024) and Toy Story 5 (2026) all grossed over $1 billion and are among the 50 highest-grossing films of all time.
 Moreover, 13 of Pixar's films are in the 50 highest-grossing animated films of all time.
-As of August 2025, Inside Out 2 was the second highest-grossing animated film of all time.
+As of 2026, Inside Out 2 is the third highest-grossing animated film of all time, previously being the first-highest before being surpassed by Ne Zha 2 and Zootopia 2 in 2025.

 Pixar has earned 23 Academy Awards, 10 Golden Globe Awards, and 11 Grammy Awards, along with numerous other awards and acknowledgments.
 Since its inauguration in 2001, eleven Pixar films have won the Academy Award for Best Animated Feature, including Finding Nemo (2003), The Incredibles (2004), Ratatouille (2007), WALL-E (2008), Up (2009), Toy Story 3 and Toy Story 4, Brave (2012), Inside Out (2015), Coco (2017), and Soul (2020).
 Toy Story 3 and Up were also nominated for the Academy Award for Best Picture.

 In February 2009, Pixar executives John Lasseter, Brad Bird, Pete Docter, Andrew Stanton, and Lee Unkrich were presented with the Golden Lion for Lifetime Achievement by the Venice Film Festival.
-The physical award was ceremoniously handed to Lucasfilm's founder, George Lucas.
+The physical award was ceremonially handed to Lucasfilm's founder, George Lucas.